 Yes with precautions.
 It is recommended to wait a few years before reintroducing oaks as there is potential for roots to graft with existing root systems, creating a pathway for infection.
 Non-oak species can be planted at any time.

-No. All oaks are susceptible to oak wilt; however, some species are more tolerant of the disease than others.
-Red oaks (blackjack, Shumard, Texas red, water) are extremely susceptible to the disease and will die if infected.
-White oaks (bur, chinquapin, Lacey, Mexican white, post, white shin) are more tolerant of the disease; however, they can become infected and suffer canopy loss, but rarely die from the disease in most, but not all circumstances.
-Live oaks (live, Texas live) are intermediate in susceptibility, with approximately 20% of infected trees surviving the disease in various states of decline.
+No. All oaks are susceptible to infection from oak wilt; however, some species are more tolerant of the disease than others.
+Red oaks (blackjack, Shumard, Texas red, water) are extremely intolerant of the disease and will die if infected.
+White oaks (bur, chinquapin, Lacey, Mexican white, post, white shin) are more tolerant of the disease; however, they can become infected and suffer canopy loss, and, in some cases, die from the disease.
+Live oaks (live, Texas live) are intermediate in tolerance, with approximately 20% of infected trees surviving the disease in various states of decline.

 Texas is a very large state with 12 distinctive ecoregions that support a variety of trees.
 Trees adapted to some parts of the state may not grow in others.
 View our Recommended Trees and check out the Texas Tree Selector for help with choosing appropriate trees for your property.
 In Texas, fall is the most appropriate time to plant trees.
 This gives trees a chance to establish in the landscape before the heat of summer.
 Texas celebrates its Arbor Day the first Friday in November.
 Texas A&M Forest Service (TFS) offers seedlings through the Central Texas Restoration and Recovery Program.
 Seedlings are grown from seed collected throughout central Texas and are available through the Texas A&M Forest Service – West Texas Nursery.

 No. Some municipalities, homeowner associations, and property owner associations have ordinances concerning oak wilt.
 These ordinances vary from community to community.